 The powder magazine was all that remained when the Illinois government purchased the stone fort site in 1913.
 What visitors see today is a reconstruction of part of the 18th Century fort, depictions of where other buildings were located and the restored powder magazine.

-The fort can be visited and is open Wednesday - Sunday, 9am - 5pm, year round, with the exceptions of several holidays: New Years Day, Martin Luther King Day, President's Day, Columbus Day, General Election Day, Veterans Day, Thanksgiving and Christmas.
-Admission is free, but donations are appreciated.
+The fort facilities can be visited and are open Wednesday - Sunday, 9am - 5pm, year round, with the exceptions of several holidays: New Years Day, Lincoln's Birthday, Thanksgiving Day and the day after, and Christmas Day.
+The fort grounds are open year round, dusk to dawn.
+Suggested admission donations are appreciated.
 The Fort De Chartres also holds several events throughout the year.